stowball/quench-vue/README.md

 ## Embedding additional app templates

 You may also like to embed an additional JavaScript string template within the compiled, pre-rendered template.
-This can easily be achieved by passing the template as the second parameter to `createAppTemplate()`, and describing where it will appear with `<q-template></q-template>` tag.
+This can easily be achieved by passing the template as the second parameter to `createAppTemplate()`, and describing where it will appear with a `<q-template></q-template>` tag.

 A possible use case for this technique is when you need to create multiple apps of simple components (such as a video player), but you don't want to have to continually repeat the `<video-player />` component definition.